 The following table sets forth certain information on each of the Executive Officers of the Company as of the record date.
-Information for Mr. Kiernan is set forth in the above section of the Proxy Statement entitled "Nominees for Directors to be Elected at the 2022 Annual Meeting of Shareholders to serve until 2023."
+Information for Mr. Kiernan is set forth in the above section of the Proxy Statement entitled "Nominees for Directors to be Elected at the 2023 Annual Meeting of Shareholders to serve until 2024."

-Name Age Position and Background with the Company Richard Rallo, CPA 57 Senior Vice President, Chief Financial and Accounting Officer (July 1, 2019-Present).
-Prior to Mr. Rallo serving as Senior Vice President, Chief Financial and Accounting Officer, Mr. Rallo served as Chief Accounting Officer.
-Before joining Alico, Mr. Rallo was employed by American Medical Alert Corp. ("AMAC"), a company involved in the manufacturing and distribution of personal emergency response systems and provider of telephone answering services, over a 16-year period in different capacities including Chief Financial Officer and most recently served as AMAC's Chief Operating Officer and Chief Service Officer.
-AMAC was a publicly traded company until it was acquired by Tunstall Healthcare Group Limited in December 2011 at which time AMAC began doing business as Tunstall Americas.
-Prior to his involvement with AMAC, he held similar financial positions with Tradewell, Inc., a barter company, and Connoisseur Communications Partners L.P., a company that owned and operated radio stations.
-Mr. Rallo started his career in public accounting for Touche Ross & Co. and Margolin, Winer & Evens LLP.
-He is a Certified Public Accountant and has a B.S. in accounting from the University of Denver.
-Danny Sutton 49 President of Citrus (November 2017-Present).
-Prior to Mr. Sutton serving as President of Citrus, Mr. Sutton served as Alico's VP of Citrus Operations (May 2017-November 2017) and Alico's Director of Citrus (April 2006-May 2017).
+Name Age Position and Background with the Company Perry Del Vecchio 55 Chief Financial and Accounting Officer (September 6, 2022 - Present).
+Prior to Mr. Del Vecchio serving as Chief Financial and Accounting Officer, Mr. Del Vecchio served as Vice President and Controller for Lexyl Travel Technologies LLC, a global travel technology company, from October 2021 through September 2022.
+Prior to that, he was Controller for Fulcrum Hospitality LLC, a hospitality asset management and real estate investment company, from November 2018 to October 2021.
+He held finance management positions at Advantage Rent A Car from June 2017 to November 2018, including as Vice President of Finance.
+Mr. Del Vecchio held various finance management positions within the Hertz organization over a period of 22 years from March 1995 to April 2017, including having served as a senior finance leader for the Hertz organization's \$6 billion US Rent A Car division during part of his tenure with that company.
+Mr. Del Vecchio earned his M.B.A. degree from Montclair State University and earned CPA credentials while an auditor with Deloitte & Touche.
+Danny Sutton 50 President of Alico Citrus (November 2017-Present).
+Prior to Mr. Sutton serving as President of Alico Citrus, Mr. Sutton served as Alico's VP of Citrus Operations (May 2017-November 2017) and Alico's Director of Citrus (April 2006-May 2017).
 Mr. Sutton has been with Alico, Inc. since January 1999.
 Before joining the Company, Mr. Sutton was employed by Hilliard Brothers of Florida, a company involved in citrus, sugarcane and cattle.
 Mr. Sutton is a member of the Florida Department of Citrus Board, and the Gulf Citrus Growers Association Board.
-Mr. Sutton earned a BS in Citrus Business from Florida Southern College.
-35
+Mr. Sutton earned a B.S. in Citrus Business from Florida Southern College.

-Name Age Position and Background with the Company James Sampel 57 Chief Information Officer (December 31, 2015-Present).
-Prior to joining Alico, Mr. Sampel was CIO and Managing Director of Greenwich Associates, a research based consulting firm servicing the financial services industry, Director of Information Technology for 454 Life Sciences Corporation, an early-stage life sciences equipment manufacturing company, Manager of Advanced and Emerging Technology for Perkin Elmer, a Fortune 200 manufacturer of life sciences and laboratory equipment; Previous roles with Perkin Elmer included: Manager of Global Infrastructure, Senior Network Architect, Senior Systems Analyst, Software Support Supervisor and Field Service Engineer.
-James earned his M.B.A. in Information Systems from Pace University and his B.S. in Electronics Engineering Technology from DeVry University. = 1.1
+• James Sampel 58 Chief Information Officer (December 31, 2015-Present).
+Prior to joining Alico, Mr. Sampel was CIO and Managing Director of Greenwich Associates, a research based consulting firm servicing the financial services industry; Director of Information Technology for 454 Life Sciences Corporation, an early-stage life sciences equipment manufacturing company; and Manager of Advanced and Emerging Technology for Perkin Elmer, a Fortune 200 manufacturer of life sciences and laboratory equipment.
+Previous roles with Perkin Elmer included: Manager of Global Infrastructure, Senior Network Architect, Senior Systems Analyst, Software Support Supervisor and Field Service Engineer.
+Mr. Sampel earned his M.B.A. in Information Systems from Pace University and his B.S. in Electronics Engineering Technology from DeVry University.